 The second was a Sufi-type piece based off a poem that a friend of mine sent me by Faiz Ahmed Faiz.
 In my research I had found lots of poetry that referred to the Sufis as wanderers, and found I could relate to it with my own experience.
 I asked some students to perform with me, and created a very simple movement illustration of the poem.
 I later performed that piece at a local festival in Lahore with good reviews.

-It’s hard to say if I was “right” in my approach, or if by messing with the stories, I actually made it worse.
+It’s hard to say if I am “right” in these post-colonial approaches, or if by messing with the stories, I actually made it worse.
 I would like to investigate more what a post-colonial approach to cross-culture artistic collaborations looks like.
 Perhaps one day I’ll do a Master’s on it!

 For now I’m still learning!
 I’m linking to excerpts of both pieces here – if you have thoughts or comments on this, do let me know!